bioidiap/bob.ip.gabor/doc/guide.rst

    >>> len(jets)
    136

-When graphs are extracted from two facial images, the average similarity of the Gabor jets can be used to define, whether two images contain the the same identities.
+When graphs are extracted from two facial images, the average similarity of the Gabor jets can be used to define, whether two images contain the same identities.
 A complete example on the AT&T database can be found in the `bob.example.faceverify <http://pypi.python.org/pypi/bob.example.faceverify>`_ package.